bryntum/chronograph/src/guides/AdvancedFeatures.md

     ))))
 ```

-See here on the ChronoGraph mixin's implementation details: [[Mixin]].
-Note that the notation for mixins is still evolving.
+See the [[Mixin]] helper for more details about the mixins implementation.

-Using mixins, however, is orthogonal to the ChronoGraph itself - you can choose any class organization.
+Using mixins, of course, is orthogonal to the ChronoGraph itself - you can choose any class organization.

 ## COPYRIGHT AND LICENSE